NixOS/nix.dev/source/tutorials/towards-reproducability-pinning-nixpkgs.rst

 To quickly demonstrate and get a working Nix expression by importing Nix packages.

 But it doesn't make Nix expression reproducible.
-Two developers on different machines are likely to get different result.
+Two developers on different machines are likely to have `<nixpkgs>` point to different revisions which will lead to getting different results.

 .. note::